-In the case of an empty report, typically when no traffic was reported for the designated service/metric pair during the aggregation period, the DB will still be updated, but the only row in the report will be the final row showing a total consumption of zero.
-The DB is updated to avoid the perception in the Cisco Service Control Application (SCA) Reporter that the report is not there due to a malfunction.
+If the report is empty, typically when no traffic was reported for the designated service/metric pair during the aggregation period, the DB will still be updated, but the only row in the report will be the final row showing a total consumption of zero.
+The DB is updated to avoid the perception in the Cisco Service Control Application (SCA) Reporter that the report is not there because of a malfunction.